 What are Unit Entitlements?

-A licensed valuer determines the capital value of each lot and then determines the capital value of each lot in proportion to the total capital value for all lots and devises a schedule of unit entitlement that is attached to the strata plan.
-Unit entitlements determine not only share of ownership but also the level of contributions required towards strata company expenses, unless varied through a registered bylaw of the strata company.
+A licensed valuer determines the capital value of each lot within the strata scheme, determines the total capital value of all lots, and then apportions unit entitlements based on the proportion that each bears to the the total capital value for all lots.
+This results in a schedule of unit entitlement that must be completed in a specified form and attached to the strata plan.
+Unit entitlements determine not only the share of ownership in common property but also the level of contributions towards strata company expenses, unless varied through a registered bylaw of the strata company.

 Why do I have to pay levies?